jichaoyinyjc/Dynamically-configured-physics-informed-neural-network-in-topology-optimization-applications/README.md

 # Dynamically-configured-physics-informed-neural-network-in-topology-optimization-applications
 This repository is home to the code associated with the article (https://doi.org/10.1016/j.cma.2024.117004) "Dynamically-configured-physics-informed-neural-network-in-topology-optimization-applications."
-Compared to the original code used for this article, **the author has fine-tuned the hyperparameters of the neural network to achieve better results**, while the topology optimization framework and the architecture of the neural network remain the same.
+Compared to the original code used for this article, **I have fine-tuned the hyperparameters of the neural network to achieve better results**, while the topology optimization framework and the architecture of the neural network remain the same.

 <img src="https://github.com/jichaoyinyjc/Dynamically-configured-physics-informed-neural-network-in-topology-optimization-applications/blob/main/Figure/test_for_Sec-3.2.png" width="480">